Office of the Registrar

 - Applicant owes money at another institution and is therefore unable to procure an official transcript

 - Poor grades at the previous institution and therefore courses might not be transferable to Columbia College

 - Applicant does not believe that previous course work is applicable to Columbia College

 - Applicant does not want to pay transcript fees.

 - Applicants who are unable to obtain transcripts because the previous institution has closed, had a fire or experienced some other records catastrophe may include a letter from the institution or the Department of Education for the state where the school is located, indicating that the transcript is not available.
 If the letter is provided along with the application and other transfer documents, then an appeal is not necessary and there will be no delay in the evaluation process.
-If a previous institution is not currently and has never been accredited by one of the accrediting bodies recognized by Columbia College, then the appeal may be made directly to Evaluations via Admissions or the extended campus.
-Evaluations will confirm accreditation status and approve or deny a request to evaluate without the transcript.
+If a previous institution is not currently and has never been accredited by one of the accrediting bodies recognized by Columbia College, then the appeal may be made directly to Office of the Registrar via Admissions or the extended campus.
+Office of the Registrar will confirm accreditation status and approve or deny a request to evaluate without the transcript.

 - Applicants are required to submit all military documentation and civilian training certificates.
 Exceptions to this requirement may be made in cases of rare extenuating circumstances, and at the written request of the student.
 By requesting an evaluation without these documents, applicants accept responsibility for any consequences incurred as a result.
 Once a document has been submitted to Columbia College it becomes the property of the institution.
 Neither the original nor a copy will be given to the applicant.

 Electronic Transcript Submission

 Columbia College accepts electronic transcripts from the following sources: